 Papel picado is a traditional folk art from Mexico that involves cutting out intricate patterns on colorful tissue paper.
+The technique dates to the colonial period, although the custom of using paper as an element in rituals has prehipanic origins, where it was used as ceremonial and ritual flags which were painted in many colors.
 The tissue paper is then glued to a string in a line to form banners which are used as decorations for important festivities throughout the year.

 Pronunciation: pah-pell pee-ka-doh